AustenLamacraft/tqm/response-and-correlation/index.md

 ### Golden Rule and Dissipation

-We argued for the classical damped oscillator -- actually our discussion is true more generally -- that $\Im\chi(\omega)$ is related to the dissipation of energy.
+We argued for the classical damped oscillator -- actually our discussion is true more generally -- that $\text{Im}\,\chi(\omega)$ is related to the dissipation of energy.
 Now we have found a relation between this quantity and our quantum noise spectrum $S(\omega)$.
 Can we see directly how $S(\omega)$ is connected to energy dissipation?

 The key is to regard the driving force as a perturbation that can cause transition between energy eigenstates.
 The perturbation is